Picks and Shovels: tech marketing for the AI era.

 I use AI in my marketing workflow every single day.
 I built an entire agent platform to automate chunks of my work.
 I created agent skills for developer marketing that apply the frameworks from my book directly to real marketing problems.

-If you are already proficient, know that the second wave of AI-native marketers is coming.
-These are people who grew up with the tools just like you.
-They think in prompts the same way you do.
-To stay ahead of them, you need to advance your skills again.
-Learn how to build and use agents.
-Learn how to use AI APIs to automate and accelerate even more of your work.
-Stay curious.
+If you are not using AI tools daily, start today.
+Learn prompt engineering.
+Get good at it.
+Then push further: learn how to build and use agents, how to use AI APIs to automate more of your work.
+It's hard to keep up.
 The tools change every month.
-Hell, there was a stretch during the end of February where Anthropic would ship three new game-changing things every day.
+Hell, there was a stretch during the end of February where Anthropic would ship three new things every day.

 Sachin made this point about product managers and I will make it about marketers: the gap between people who can use AI well and people who cannot is only widening.
 I am a year and a half into this and the distance between those two groups grows every week.